lewdavidson/free-study-friday/README.md

 # Today's Focuses

 * Angular - Reviewing dynamic routing and working with a database.
 I would like to sew up the holes in my understanding in regards to how everything (components, models, database, etc) work together and are connected.
 Perhaps draw out a flow chart or map to track the data-flow?
+Or a small app that uses the principles.

 Proof: